The perfect Portugal Packing List – What to wear in Portugal

 Also, if you have long hair you might want to take some hair tights and a hair bow to keep all those extra hairs from your sweat around your forehead and neck.

 The months of September and October are, like spring, considered mid-season on the European continent.
-So, when it comes to organizing what to bring in your suitcase for Europe in the fall, think about the same rules we give for those going in the spring.
+So, when it comes to organizing what to bring in your suitcase for Europe in the fall, consider the same guidelines we provide for those traveling in the spring.

 However, anyone planning to travel to Portugal in the fall should also know that from this time on, the frequency of rainfall is greater, as are gusty winds.
 At the same time, some days can be drier and warmer than usual.

-In other words, when choosing what to pack for Portugal in autumn, my tip is: go for a mix of items.
+In other words, when choosing what to pack for Portugal in autumn, my tip is to go for a mix of items.

-Therefore, jeans are always welcome, as they bring comfort and practicality, and are also a great option for both hot and colder days.
+Therefore, jeans are always welcome, as they bring comfort and practicality and are also a great option for both hot and cold days.
 So are t-shirts and cardigans.

-But the biggest tip in the fall is to prioritize waterproof items, both coats, and shoes.
-And do not forget to always carry an umbrella with you as you might catch a little rain throughout the day.
+However, the most important tip in the fall is to prioritize waterproof items, such as coats and shoes.
+And do not forget to always carry an umbrella with you, as you might catch a little rain throughout the day.

 Winters can be quite cold and, in particular, very humid in Portugal.
 During the day, however, temperatures can rise.
 For this reason, it is important to wear layers.
-As with other seasons, winter also varies a lot depending on where you are in Portugal.
+As with other seasons, winter also varies significantly depending on your location in Portugal.

 In Lisbon, temperatures average around 60°F, which calls for comfortable jackets along with scarves and closed shoes.
-In the north of Portugal, in cities like Porto and Braga, for example, the winter is much colder and, as the winds are strong, the thermal sensation makes it more noticeable.
+In northern Portugal, cities like Porto and Braga, for example, experience much colder winters, and the strong winds intensify the thermal sensation, making it more noticeable.

-Therefore, you can bet on heavier jackets with good thermal insulation, as well as boots and scarves.
+Therefore, you can bet on heavier jackets with sound thermal insulation, as well as boots and scarves.

-The trick to not making your suitcase too heavy and bulky when packing for winter holidays is to take half a dozen long-sleeved cotton T-shirts to be washed and changed daily, and only two very warm pullovers or fleeces.
+The trick to avoiding a heavy and bulky suitcase when packing for winter holidays is to take half a dozen long-sleeved cotton T-shirts to be washed and changed daily, and only two very warm pullovers or fleeces.
 Over it, all, wear a jacket, or a parka, lined and waterproof.

-And keep in mind that clothing in general, especially wool, is not expensive in Portugal.
+Keep in mind that clothing in general, especially wool, is relatively inexpensive in Portugal.
 So, leave some room in your suitcase, as you will probably buy clothes there.

 Summarizing the essential items to pack in autumn and winter: